MaxParry/VBA-Stock-Price-Analysis/README.md

 # VBA Stock Price Analysis
-## Stock price analysis using Excel VBA macros
+## Stock price analysis using Excel VBA (macros)

 ![Stock Chart Art](Images/stock_chart_art.png)

 The beauty of automating repetitive tasks in Excel with VBA scripting is demonstrated in this analysis, which seeks to answer the following questions:

+From 2012-2016...
-Which stock had the highest trading volume in each year?
+* Which NYSE stock had the highest trading volume in each year?
 The lowest?
-Which stock performed best in each year?
+* Which NYSE stock performed best in each year?
 The worst?

 ## Data Structure
 The data began as an Excel workbook consisting of 5 spreadsheets, one for each year between 2012 and 2016.